 Retail

 The UK retail sector was already undergoing fundamental change well before the Pandemic struck, as consumer shopping preferences shifted away from bricks and mortar high street-focused spending to online channels.
-Between 2019 and 2021, online sales continued to rise with growth of 81%.
-But, with the cost of living crisis and high inflation squeezing personal finances, there are significant warning signs of financial risk, especially for smaller retailers.
+Retailers across the board are facing a number of financial and operational challenges with high inflation, the cost of living crisis and supply-chain difficulties causing significant issues for both the top and bottom lines of profitability.

 Retail